-The night ended with a round of applauses for our three speakers, who were able to make their studies accessible to a supportive and engaged audience.
-To quote Rosie’s words: “As an academic my voice seems to be taken as more legitimate even when I’m just saying the same stuff workers have been saying for ages”.
+The event ended with a round of applauses for our three speakers, who were able to make their studies accessible to a supportive and engaged audience.